collocations.org

 He breathed a sigh of relief.

-a sense/wave of relief
+a sense of relief, a wave of relief

 2. food/money/medicine given to people in need

-VERB + RELIEF
+VERB + relief

 give sb, provide (sb with), send (sb)